-Suzi Q. Smith is an award-winning artist, activist, and educator who lives in Denver, Colorado.
-Her collection of poems, A Gospel of Bones, is available from Alternating Current Press, and her second collection, Poems for the End of the World, will be available from Finishing Line Press in June 2021.
+Suzi Q. Smith is an award-winning artist, educator, and organizer who lives in Denver, Colorado.
+Her collection of poems, A Gospel of Bones, is available from Alternating Current Press, and her second collection, Poems for the End of the World, is available from Finishing Line Press.

-Suzi Q. has also worked extensively as an activist with civil rights organizations, victims advocate organizations, arts organizations, peace organizations, hospitals, prisons, and more.
+Suzi Q. has also worked extensively with civil rights organizations, arts organizations, peace organizations, hospitals, prisons, and more.
 She was the founding Slammaster of Denver’s Slam Nuba, and she spent 12 years in the poetry slam arena as a coach, organizer, and performer.
 In addition, she has worked extensively with youth, serving as a Teaching Artist with Youth On Record, and as a coach of Denver Minor Disturbance Youth Poetry Slam, resulting in two international championships.
-Currently, Suzi Q. is at work on her next collection while she continues to teach Creative Writing.

 In addition to working as a teaching artist in Denver, Suzi Q. performs throughout the United States.
 Suzi Q. has been featured in print, on numerous television and radio programs, and her poetry has been sampled and remixed all over the world, earning both high acclaim and controversy.
 Her single ‘Moments’, in collaboration with Psy’Aviah, received International attention after being a finalist in the BBC’s ‘Next Big Thing’ contest.Suzi Q. was also a founding member of the Lady Wu-Tang Clan, from its launch in January 2011 until May 2013, performing as Method Man alongside her fellow Lady Wu members to sold-out audiences around the region, and sharing stages with Raekwon and Ghostface Killah of the Wu-Tang Clan.